The Flaming Lips' Wayne Coyne on Miley Cyrus, Psychedelia, and God

 I don’t care.
 You know what I mean?
 A long time ago, we stopped worrying what people thought of us because life’s just too short.
 When people started getting tattoos in the mid-80s, my first response was that our records are our tattoos.
 They live longer and more than we can ever speak for.
 I think when you make music and stuff, if you’re lucky, something gives you some feedback as to the way you’re perceived in the world.
 I think even with our song “Do You Realize?,” it’s better than we deserve.
 It speaks to people in a way that none of us could have ever crafted and done.
 Sometimes, just through sheer popularity, something has more power.
 I think if that had happened to us when we were younger, it wouldn’t have been real somehow.
 We get to sing it and be the ones who said that in the world.
 It’s a powerful thing.
 I run into people all the time, even today, who tell me that it had been played at their brother’s funeral.
 If you’re lucky, that’s the only brother who dies, but it’s still a big deal.

 It’s powerful to be associated with something that heavy in someone’s life.
-It’s an honor, really.
+It’s an honour, really.

 It is.
 When you hear something in a song and you feel like it’s helping you and getting you through, it’s like, man.
 And to just have a couple of our songs that have done that for people is humbling.
 Luckily, we don’t know how to do that.
 We just write songs and do what we like.
 As it goes, maybe we’ll get a couple more, but who knows.
 I don’t think about it too much.